Aharonov-Bohm effect, local field interaction, and Lorentz invariance

 \section{Introduction}

 Aharonov-Bohm (AB) effect~\cite{aharonov59,ehrenberg49} has changed our notion of electromagnetic field and potential.
 It is known as a milestone in our understanding of electromagnetic interactions, which describes a quantum interference of a charged particle moving in a region free of electric and magnetic fields.
-According to the standard interpretation, AB effect demonstrates that the classical picture of electromagnetism based on the local action of fields is invalid in quantum theory, because the interference is affected by a potential even when a charged particle moves in a field-free region.
-Aharonov-Casher (AC) effect~\cite{aharonov84}, dual to the AB phenomenon, shows a phase shift of a fluxon moving around a charged rod.
-It has been shown that AC effect is also free of force~\cite{aharonov88,aharonov05}, but standard view draws a clear distinction between the two phenomena in that the fluxon moves under a nonvanishing field generated by the charge in the case of AC effect~\cite{batelaan09}.
-Despite the fact that the observable phenomena depend only on the relative motion of a charge and a fluxon in two dimension, a unified picture, fully consistent with the principle of relativity, is lacking.
+The general consensus is that the AB effect demonstrates the invalidity of the classical picture of electromagnetism based on the local action of fields.
+Aharonov-Casher (AC) effect~\cite{aharonov84}, dual to the AB phenomenon, shows a phase shift of a magnetic moment (or a fluxon) moving around a charged rod.
+It has been shown that AC effect is also free of force~\cite{aharonov88,aharonov05}, but standard view draws an apparent distinction between the two phenomena, although it has been rarely noticed.
+In contrast to the AB effect, the incident particle (fluxon) moves under a nonvanishing field generated by the charge in the case of AC effect~\cite{batelaan09}.
+Despite this distinction, the two effects are in fact the same phenomena in two dimension with a charge and a fluxon - only their reference frames are different.
+Even though the observable phenomena depend only on the relative motion of a charge and a fluxon in two dimension, a unified picture, fully consistent with the principle of relativity, is lacking.